OSGeo/gdal/gdal/doc/source/community/code_of_conduct.rst

 If you believe someone is breaking this code of conduct, you may reply to them, and point to this code of conduct.
 Such messages may be in public or in private, whatever is most appropriate.
-Assume good faith; it is more likely that participants are unaware of their bad behaviour than that they intentionally try to degrade the quality of the discussion.
+Assume good faith; it is more likely that participants are unaware of their bad behavior than that they intentionally try to degrade the quality of the discussion.
 Should there be difficulties in dealing with the situation, you may report your concerns to event staff, a forum leader or the GDAL Board.
 Serious or persistent offenders may be expelled from